PaloAltoNetworks/lab-aws-cloud-ngfw/README.md

 ![](https://lh4.googleusercontent.com/TvKinl1Oc5NLMTiGebxMlvNRSIxVBKG0ESZ7YzZ0DIquP5x93GvLPIEa_yKIxR5q_TOgXS4LlwgQTFjHnrC7zMXJwUFWosrwzC5vJpg-uPWgd8DQgKYfMF3NlR-b4q0NU1Hp1h34mjkVZuvUtzyKr9w)

 48. By default, you will land on the **Manage Subscriptions** page.
 Take a look at any existing subscriptions to see if the account is already subscribed to Palo Alto Networks CloudNGFW service.
+49. If you dont see any existing subscription for AWS CloudNGFW, you can skip the next 3 steps.
-49. If you find that the account is already subscribed to Cloud NGFW, we would need to cancel the existing subscription before proceeding further.
+50. If you find that the account is already subscribed to Cloud NGFW, we would need to cancel the existing subscription before proceeding further.
 Click on **Manage** in the CloudNGFW box.
-- If you dont see any existing subscription for AWS CloudNGFW, you can skip to Step 52.

 ![](https://lh5.googleusercontent.com/50qYInXqaHI6NlSDgDH_fhagrpWcvjSsn1gAxk73Hip_ybkgaJLxcmEsGknHaZ0lvvKG9pPEaT5H_haQ1v6yowAFqRmD7c_XP2DlyMH5ZOMXJeGk1HV8Yyy8o-G94Md5-7hUGneInUrFrXiHvLOF9Tg)

-50. On the page that opens, find the section that says “Agreement 1” and click on the “Actions” in the same section.
+51. On the page that opens, find the section that says “Agreement 1” and click on the “Actions” in the same section.

 ![](https://lh6.googleusercontent.com/OESfBB0nsTZDCF7iJS2GKVmrmh6Q_pRrudfraDFCFebbFW2at-KZbbp368-i8bCIZlboAYUf86SBLnoKiA46loxtmSUwefDFZmRpvxuDbroJN7Sc507jt7yo0b3oto4ECr0KGcHLMnsj4R3j0-w)

-51. From the list, select “Cancel Subscription” and on the popup that opens, Check the checkbox and Click on “Yes, cancel subscription”.
+52. From the list, select “Cancel Subscription” and on the popup that opens, Check the checkbox and Click on “Yes, cancel subscription”.

 ![](https://lh4.googleusercontent.com/pWwgAsv6VgoR4gGOJnCmsCbIGkuprSZzY_H83p-Cv1G4mK1t88qZ__3uFBFqTQ6M5URc4RhoUVdk11LWj8p8BUxmgmuVbIUoIFwHsYOG8YeJo3rO9Wz5pkuBRVi44c0t9S7gazAVtV7qOrIJQqI)

-52. Now, click on **Discover Products** on the left hand menu.
+53. Now, click on **Discover Products** on the left hand menu.

 ![](https://lh3.googleusercontent.com/PgnR66jooEX04NanfDh1VYuoTl3ROfgcdxR7RlPzt4dgyyaw2m5PoroNoFLuHvmmeSj8zP138GMTJeRaJbFO7xFZFkCpASG7R712rHRkWcPEQF0nUlMFG6K0KBoyeLymLjWP1aQpW6MLovWENDKDvDQ)

-53. Search for ```cloudngfw``` and from the search results that appear, click on the “Cloud NGFW Pay-As-You-Go” link.
+54. Search for ```cloudngfw``` and from the search results that appear, click on the “Cloud NGFW Pay-As-You-Go” link.

 ![](https://lh3.googleusercontent.com/P7phsv1cK1DDo-ZuuT9lleSwF171k36VPg0B-I_MFScF2uGhM8rD56gw64M0R7DKTjWig-ulv6eKna3h6c45DPHQAGXzRTCLDxAWw68d8Y87fj2_kFF28YwCIZywlDBosfKM6W-t_ulbnAmZXXKZXfA)

-54. Click on the ```Continue to Subscribe``` button to start your subscription of Palo Alto CloudNGFW Service.
+55. Click on the ```Continue to Subscribe``` button to start your subscription of Palo Alto CloudNGFW Service.

 ![](https://lh5.googleusercontent.com/Xxz1G_OyBf-DJ80bsvTimQ5Xiiym9ij6-86wyDuHF2WHe7L5bqu2pZb1udHoyPpzuvJz3jpIlxLGoBlXcL0YM1-Ubm-uLu1WCWG0Ggpj3dBsPv4v51rQ5H8BXTMBA5EeuWtS71xOHGKhEOdJvfxxwl4)

-55. You can review the pricing details and click on ```Subscribe``` and then, on the popup that shows, click on ```Set up software```.
+56. You can review the pricing details and click on ```Subscribe``` and then, on the popup that shows, click on ```Set up software```.

 ![](https://lh4.googleusercontent.com/xZS0JblxWfnD3YlZubkKNCzyeOMCFnUthMwsKG9Se90FuBq7oG-LJ7rlgROBC4D3BQoDpINHTFrx7wJAQ4pPTYwYQGlGO3kfHGHHGQlCfZqoJJuKrboUA_D6TLu3rdcJYBnuJAXaSzKenCI9psNra3Q)